T-Mobile Applicant

 Cookie controls

 Most web browsers are set to accept cookies by default.
 If you prefer, you can go to your browser settings to learn how to delete or reject cookies.
 If you choose to delete or reject cookies, this could affect certain features or services of our website.
-If you choose to delete cookies, settings and preferences controlled by those cookies, including advertising preferences, may be deleted and need to be recreated.
+If you choose to delete cookies, settings, and preferences controlled by those cookies, including advertising preferences, may be deleted and need to be recreated.

 Global Privacy Control

 Some browsers and browser extensions support the “Global Privacy Control” (GPC) or similar controls that can send a signal to the websites you visit indicating your choice to opt-out from certain types of data processing, including data sales and/or targeted advertising, as specified by applicable law.
-When we detect such a signal, we will make reasonable efforts to respect your choices indicated by a GPC setting or similar control recognized by regulation or otherwise widely acknowledged as a valid opt-out preference signal.
+When we detect such a signal, we make reasonable efforts to respect your choices indicated by a GPC setting or similar control recognized by regulation or otherwise widely acknowledged as a valid opt-out preference signal.

 Do Not Track